vipulsingh7731/elevator_problem/README.md

         def __str__(self):
             return "Elevator System: " + str(self.elevator_system) + " Called At: " + str(self.called_at)
+### Views.py and Serializers.py

+    Have a look at the them in the django app elevators, it'll be too cluttered to show here.
 ## Setup
-Docker is required for this to run.
+Docker is required for it to run.
     For Local development, run

     $ docker-compose -f local.yml build